taejun20/taejun20/README.md

 ### Greetings! 👋

 I am a fresh Ph.D. in Computer Science from KAIST.
 My specialty is in applied machine learning for physical interfaces & HCI methods for user study and analysis.
 My doctoral research spanned multiple domains, including eye tracking, gaze analysis, XR/VR, and haptics.

 I've presented several projects at top-tier HCI conferences such as ACM CHI and UIST.
 If you're interested, please feel free to explore my website and repositories!

-- 📫 How to reach me: taejunkim.me@gmail.com
+- 📫 Reach: taejunkim.me@gmail.com
 - 🏡 Website: https://taejunkim.com
 <!--
 **taejun20/taejun20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.